mantidproject/mantid/docs/source/release/v3.12.0/error_reporter.rst

 - The mantid application you were using, currently this will always be mantidplot.
 - The default facility you have set.
 - The paraview version.
-- The ammount of time mantid was running prior to the crash.
+- The amount of time mantid was running prior to the crash.
 - A hashed user id and a hashed host id.

 *Yes, share information*